Self employment is a victory for people who value setting their own priorities and schedules.

 I became self employed in January 2016.
 Why?
 Because it coincided with the new year and was the equivalent of a nice round number.
 New year, new me.
 That’s a terrible reason to pick a date.
 Choose to leave your full-time job when you’re ready to leave your full-time job, not when it “seems like a good time.”

 Here’s one problem with that strategy: many of us need these kinds of arbitrary deadlines or we’ll never depart status quo.
 If that’s the case for you, instead of picking a nice-sounding start date, pick a different metric: income.
 Break down your budget and determine the minimum consistent, predictable income you need every month to make it.
 Once you consistently attain that number with your side gig, it’s time for your two weeks.
 Remember, if you leave without a sizeable side income, you’re not self employed; you’re unemployed.

 Unlike many who choose self-employment, I enjoyed my day job.
 When it was time to leave, it was hard to say goodbye.
 So I didn’t.
 For the first two months I worked at my old job for 15 hours a week.
 My attention was split and my creative output compromised beyond measure.
 It was an enormous personal strain for little professional reward; I felt like I was just getting by.
 As much as I liked my work, it would have been better for my company and for me had I put a hard stop on my time there.

-3. I didn’t work for half of it.
+3. I didn’t work for half of self employment.